Structure learning for extremal tree models: Extremal graphical models

+In this case we write $\g Y_A\perpe \g Y_C\mid \g Y_B$. \end{definition} {The subscript $e$ in $\perpe$ indicates that this conditional independence notion is defined for extreme observations, which are described by the multivariate Pareto distribution $\g Y$ according to~\eqref{mpd_limit}.}

 We view the index set $V$ as a set of nodes of a graph $G = (V, E)$, with connections given by a set of edges $E \subset V\times V$ of pairs of distinct nodes.
 The graph is called undirected if for two nodes $i,j\in V$, $(i,j)\in E$ if and only if $(j,i)\in E$.
 For notational convenience, for undirected graphs we sometimes represent edges as unordered pairs $\{i,j\}\in E$.
 When counting the number of edges, we count $\{i,j\}\in E$ such that each edge is considered only once.
-For disjoint subsets $A,B, C \subset V$, $B$ is said to separate $A$ and $C$ in $G$ if every path from $A$ to $C$ contains as least one node in $B$.
+For disjoint subsets $A,B, C \subset V$, $B$ is said to separate $A$ and $C$ in $G$ if every path from $A$ to $C$ contains as least one node in $B$. {For an illustration of these definitions see Supplementary Material~\ref{sm:graph}.}

 The notion of an extremal graphical model is then naturally defined as a multivariate Pareto distribution that satisfies the global Markov property on the graph $G$ with respect to the conditional independence relation $\perpe$, that is, for any disjoint subsets $A,B,C \subset V$ such that $B$ separates $A$ from $C$ in $G$,